LaxarJS/ax-developer-tools-widget/README.md

 The following resources are useful or necessary for the understanding of this document.
 The links refer to the latest version of the documentation.
-Refer to the [bower.json](bower.json) for the specific version that is normative for this document.

 * [LaxarJS Concepts]
 * [LaxarJS Patterns]

-[LaxarJS Concepts]: https://github.com/LaxarJS/laxar/blob/master/docs/concepts.md "LaxarJS Concepts"
+[LaxarJS Concepts]: http://laxarjs.org/docs/laxar-v2-latest/concepts "LaxarJS Concepts"
-[LaxarJS Patterns]: https://github.com/LaxarJS/laxar_patterns/blob/master/docs/index.md "LaxarJS Patterns"
+[LaxarJS Patterns]: http://laxarjs.org/docs/laxar-patterns-v2-latest "LaxarJS Patterns"